breandan/kotlingrad/README.md

 }
 ```

-Kotlin's [smart-casting](https://kotlinlang.org/docs/reference/typecasts.html#smart-casts) implicitly downcasts the abstract type `Fun` as a subtype, such as `Sum` after performing an `is Sum` check.
-If `Fun` were not sealed, we would have needed to write `(this as Sum).left` instead to access its member, `left`.
-If the type cast was mistaken, a `ClassCastException` would need to be thrown, which smart casting also prevents.
+Kotlin's [smart casting](https://kotlinlang.org/docs/reference/typecasts.html#smart-casts) is an example of [flow-sensitive type analysis](https://en.wikipedia.org/wiki/Flow-sensitive_typing) where the abstract type `Fun` can be treated as `Sum` after performing an `is Sum` check.
+Without smart casting, we would need to write `(this as Sum).left` to access the member, `left`, creating a potential `ClassCastException` if the cast were mistaken.

 #### Multiple Dispatch